Protoser/Changed-Multiplayer/README.md

 To start the server on Windows, run the file with the name "server.bat".
 (Only host, not 2nd player)

-You have to have java installed on your system.
+You have to have java17 installed on your system.

 The server should now start and run on your machine.